Internships and Field Schools in Anthropology

 South Dakota Summer Internships

 Like Indiana, many states offer internship opportunities.
 Here's the search site for the state of South Dakota.
+Search for those for other states.
 These often involve carrying out archaeological surveys, preparing National Register of Historic Places nominations, etc. Check for residency requirements.

 Student Conservation Association Internships